Jigsaw-Code/outline-apps/src/electron/README.md

 podman machine start
 ```

+> You may run into the error: `/var/folders/<path>/xgo-cache: no such file or directory`.
+If so, simply create that directory with `mkdir -p /var/folders/<path>/xgo-cache` and try again.

 To build the Electron clients, run (it will also package an installer executable into `build/dist`):

 ```sh